unChaz/sci-fi-5e/versions/0.1.0/sci_fi_srd_v0.1.0.md

 You come from one of the elite houses that owns a large corporation, or you have been honored as a lancer of one of these elite houses.
 You maintain the rank of Lancer.
 As a member or lancer of an elite house you always have your house in the best interest.

 Skill Proficiencies: Physique.
-Choose 1 from [Toughness, Intimidation, Medic] Tool Proficiencies: Choose 1 from [Botanist’s Kit, Musical Instrument, Disguise Kit] Weapon Proficiencies: Pulse Rapier/Pulse Whip
+Choose 1 from [Toughness, Intimidation, Medic] Tool Proficiencies: Choose 1 from [Botanist's Kit, Musical Instrument, Disguise Kit] Weapon Proficiencies: Pulse Rapier/Pulse Whip

 **House Resources**: Depending on your social standing with your house, you might be able to persuade (Charm check) them to get you out of sticky situations, as well as provide you with resources.
 Be careful not to abuse this privilege, as the greedy pretorian leaders will likely ask for something in return.